Premature babies: chance of development problems

-Many of these babies’ organs are fully developed, but there are still lots of changes happening in their brains.
+Many of these babies’ organs are fully developed, but many changes are still happening in their brains.

-These babies have a very small risk of development problems and breathing difficulties compared to full-term babies.
+These babies have a very small risk of development problems and breathing difficulties compared with babies born at term.
 They might need to stay in hospital to put on weight and learn to feed by coordinating their sucking, breathing and swallowing.

 Extremely premature babies

-Premature babies born at less than 28 weeks and babies born with extremely low birth weight of less than 1 kg have the highest risk of development problems.
-This risk increases if they also have medical complications during their stay in the neonatal intensive care unit (NICU).
+Premature babies born earlier than 28 weeks and babies born with extremely low birth weight of less than 1 kg have the highest chance of development problems.
+They’re even more likely to get development problems if they also have medical complications while in the neonatal intensive care unit (NICU).

 Language development in premature babies

-Most premature babies develop normal language, but their language development might be delayed.
-They might have more trouble speaking and understanding what’s said to them, compared to full-term children.
+Most premature babies develop language in the same way as term babies, but their language development might be delayed.
+They might have more trouble speaking and understanding what’s said to them, compared with children who were born at term.

-Language problems can also sometimes be an early sign of hearing, thinking or learning problems.
+Language delay or other language problems can also sometimes be an early sign of hearing, thinking or learning problems.

 Physical development in premature babies

-The majority of premature babies have typical physical and motor development, although premature children tend to be shorter and lighter than full-term peers.
+The majority of premature babies have typical physical, strength and muscle development, although premature children tend to be shorter and lighter than children who were born at term.